cjdoris/sublime-magma-snippets/README.md

 # sublime-magma-snippets
-Collection of Magma Text 3 snippets for the Magma language
+Collection of Magma Text 3 snippets for the Magma language.
+Complements the sublime-magma package.